The Idealist Career Advice Guide to Starting a New Job was originally published on uConnect External Content.

-Before you start your new job
+Before starting a new job

-Your first day at a new job
+The first day at a new job

-Your first week at a new job
+The first week at a new job

 - Practice humility.
-Chances are your boss didn’t hire you to “fix” everything; they hired you because they believe your skills and experience can have a positive impact.
+Chances are your manager didn’t hire you to “fix” everything; they hired you because they believe your skills and experience can have a positive impact.
 Come with a fresh perspective, but be quick to deliver a compliment or acknowledge what’s working.
 A good rule of thumb is to avoid talking about your most recent job as much as possible (e.g. “Well, this is how we did it at…”)

-Your first month at a new job
+The first month at a new job

 - Have a frank discussion with your manager about any unwritten rules or standards.
 You can also seek clarification on performance metrics and expectations.

-Your second month at a new job
+The second month at a new job

-Your third month at a new job
+The third month at a new job